Universal higher-order bulk-boundary correspondence of triple nodal points: Material Examples

 \section{Material Examples}

 In this section we discuss two concrete material examples that illustrate the introduced phenomenology.
-While these examples demonstrate that the higher-order topology of TPs can arise in crystalline solids, the huge values of strain required to realize the presented band structures imply that our particular materials predictions are not amenable to experimental studies, and that further research is needed to find realistic material candidates.
-Note that in \cref{sec:spinful} we briefly discuss the higher-order bulk-boundary correspondence for TPPs in \emph{spinful systems}, where more promising material candidates are mentioned.
+While these examples demonstrate that the higher-order topology of TPs can arise in crystalline solids, the large values of strain required to realize the presented band structures imply that our particular materials predictions are not amenable to experimental studies, and that further research is needed to find realistic material candidates.
+Note that in \cref{sec:spinful} we briefly discuss the higher-order bulk-boundary correspondence for TPPs in \emph{spinful systems}.

 Our discussion is structured as follows.
-In \cref{Sec:Materials:StiefelWhitney} we show that the compound \ce{ScAl3C} subjected to large uniaxial strain exhibits a TPP with type-$\mathsf{A}$ TPs on the $Z\Gamma Z$ line and no interfering NLs.
+In \cref{Sec:Materials:StiefelWhitney} we show that the compound \ce{Sc3AlC} subjected to large uniaxial strain exhibits a TPP with type-$\mathsf{A}$ TPs on the $Z\Gamma Z$ line and no interfering NLs.
 Based on first-principles calculations and an \emph{ab-initio} tight-binding model, we compute the 2SW monopole charge and the hinge-charge jump.
 We find that the 2SW monopole charge takes value $\SW{2}=1$ and that a fractional hinge-charge jump $\Delta\Qc=\tfrac{e}{4}$ is present, in agreement with the values predicted by \cref{tab:HOBBC:Qjump}.
 This demonstrates the higher-order bulk-boundary correspondence introduced in \cref{Sec:HOBBC}.

-In \cref{Sec:Materials:Euler} we study a material example with NL segment carrying a nontrivial Euler monopole charge.
-The TP material \ce{Li2NaN}~\cite{Jin:2019,Lenggenhager:2021} has a single pair of inversion-related type-$\mathsf{A}$ TPs along the $A\Gamma A$ line.
-Based on an effective tight-binding model~\cite{Lenggenhager:2021}, we show that one of the NL segments carries Euler monopole charge $\Eu=2$.
+In \cref{Sec:Materials:Euler} we study a material example with a NL segment carrying nontrivial Euler monopole charge.
+The TP material \ce{Li2NaN}~\cite{Jin:2019,Lenggenhager:2021:MBNLs} has a single pair of inversion-related type-$\mathsf{A}$ TPs along the $A\Gamma A$ line.
+Based on an \emph{effective} tight-binding model~\cite{Lenggenhager:2021:MBNLs}, we show that one of the NL segments carries Euler monopole charge $\abs{\Eu}=2$.
 Furthermore, we demonstrate that this leads to a topological obstruction preventing the removal of that NL segment when colliding the two TPs at the $A$ point, instead leading to a conversion into a nodal ring.